Grandfather Mountain Highland Games: Music

 There are numerous music events at the games.
-The annual Ceilidh and Tartan Ball features traditional music and dance.
+The annual ceilidh and tartan ball features traditional music and dance.
 There is also a bagpipe concert that features some of the best pipers from around the country.
-The festival also offers two concerts, a Celtic Jam and a Celtic Rock Concert on the second and third nights of the Games.
-Each day there are three "Celtic Groves" that feature music of different types.
+The festival also offers two concerts, a Celtic jam and a Celtic rock concert on the second and third nights of the games.
+Each day there are three "Celtic groves" that feature music of different types.
 Each grove has its own flavor, from the more traditional to the more modern rock groups.
-The Gaelic Mod is another traditional form of Gaelic speaking that takes place at the Games.
-During the mod, competitors sing traditional Gaelic songs, and is held to encourage the use of the Gaelic language throughout the world.
+The Gaelic Mod is another traditional form of Gaelic speaking that takes place at the games.
+During the mod, competitors sing traditional Gaelic songs, and is held to encourage the use of the Scottish Gaelic language throughout the world.
 There is an extensive summer school for bagpiping and drumming during the weeks leading up to and after the games at the historic Conference Center in Valle Crucis, North Carolina.

 Food and vendors

-At each Grandfather Mountain Highland Games, there are numerous vendors selling items such as kilts, hats, swords and daggers.
+At each Grandfather Mountain Highland Games, there are numerous vendors selling items such as kilts, hats, swords, and daggers.
 Vendors from all over the region come to sell arts and crafts with a Scottish theme.
 Traditional Scottish dishes are available such as haggis, bridies, and fish and chips.
-There are also vendors selling packaged food that is difficult to find in the US such as Cadbury candy, shepherds pie mix, and highland honey.
+There are also vendors selling packaged food that is difficult to find in the US such as Cadbury candy, shepherds pie mix, and Highland honey.